 Version B: Image of the product alone, highlighting the price.

-• Step 2: Go to the Email Function.
+- Step 2: Navigate to the Email Product module.

 Part 5: Tips for Setting up An Email A/B Testing